amusecode/amuse/doc/install/install-macos-highsierra-virtualenv-python3.rst

   > [export DOWNLOAD_CODES=1]
   > python setup.py install

+.. note:
+  The part below does not currently work in a Python 3 environment.
+Please skip it for now.

 Optionally, to test if your setup was successful, run (this will take a long time)::

   > python setup.py test